Geocodio/docs/source/index.html.md

 # Introduction

-Geocodio's RESTful API allows you to perform forward and reverse geocoding lookups as well as simultaneously enrich your address data.
-Geocodio's API supports individual, batch, and list geocoding.
+Geocodio's RESTful [geocoding API](#geocoding) endpoints allows you to perform forward and reverse geocoding lookups for the US and Canada as well as simultaneously enrich your address data.
+Geocodio's geocoding API supports individual, batch, and list (CSV) geocoding.

 Data appends (`fields`) include Census geographies and data, electoral districts, timezones, school districts, and more.

+Geocodio's [distance API](#distance) endpoints allow you to calculate driving time, driving distance, and straight line (as the crow flies/haversine) distance between addresses or coordinates.
+One-to-one, one-to-many, and many-to-many matrices are supported, and you can limit results to a specified radius.

 The base API url is `https://api.geocod.io/v1.9/`.